Danjb1/hovership/docs/terrain.md

 1. Apply a Triangulate modifier with the Beauty setting.

+## Create the Edges

 1. Extrude downwards, and delete the bottom faces.

-1. Create an edge loop around the sides and delete the lower half to give the bottom a clean edge.
+1. Create an edge loop around the sides and scale it down, as well as the bottom edge loop.

+1. Select the bottom edge loop and scale by 0 in the z-axis to give a clean edge.

+1. Create a seam separating the top from the sides.

+1. Lower the edges along this seam a little so that the land slopes downwards at the edges.

+## Finishing Touches

 1. Mark the top edges as sharp (?).

 1. Recalculate normals.

-1. Create a seam separating the top from the sides.

 1. UV unwrap and texture.